iterorganization/imas-python/docs/source/courses/basic/explore.rst

 looking for.
 For a more comprehensive overview of any IMASPy node, you can use :py:meth:`imaspy.util.inspect` to show:

-1. The path to the node (relative to the IDS it is contained in).
+1. The path to the node (relative to the IDS it is contained in)
 2. The Data Dictionary version
 3. The documentation metadata from the Data Dictionary
 4. The `value` of the node (when applicable)